-If you fear abandonment in your current relationship, it may be due to having been physically or emotionally abandoned in the past.
+If you fear abandonment in your current relationship, it may be due to having been physically or emotionally abandoned.
 For example:

-- A romantic partner may have left you suddenly or behaved in an untrustworthy manner
+- A romantic partner may have left you suddenly or behaved inconsistently.

 Avoidant Personality Disorder

-Avoidant personality disorder is a personality disorder that can involve fear of abandonment resulting in the person feeling socially inhibited or inadequate.
-Some other signs and symptoms are:
+An avoidant personality disorder is a personality disorder that can involve fear of abandonment resulting in the person feeling socially inhibited or inadequate.
+Some other signs and fear of abandonment symptoms are: